How Do Trust Deeds Affect Your Credit Rating?

 Trust Deeds are one of the most useful debt solutions available if you need a sensible way to tackle a burden of debt that threatens to overwhelm you.
-But many people worry about the affect Trust Deeds will have on their credit rating.
+But many people worry about the affect a Trust Deed Scotland will have on their credit rating.
 But what is a credit rating and why do people worry - often unnecessarily - about what Trust Deeds can do to it?

 What Are Credit Ratings?